Talal Al-Absi

-Talal Al-Absi (طلال العبسي, born 22 February 1993) is a Saudi Arabian footballer who currently plays as a defender for Al-Ahli and the Saudi national team.
+Talal Al-Absi (طلال العبسي, born 22 February 1993) is a Saudi Arabian footballer who currently plays as a defender for the Saudi national team.

 Career

 Talal Al-Absi started his career at Al-Ittihad and made his debut on 14 April 2013 in the league match against Najran.
 He made his continental debut for Al-Ittihad in the Champions League group stage match against Iranian side Tractor which ended in a 1–0 loss.

 On 17 July 2015, Al-Absi signed a two-year contract with Al-Taawoun.
 He made his debut for the club on 21 August 2015 against Al-Ahli.
 On 28 January 2016, he scored his first goal for the club in a 2–2 draw with Al-Ahli.
 He made 24 league appearances as he helped the club finish fourth and qualify for the Champions League for the first time in history.
 On 11 May 2017, Al-Absi extended his contract with the club, keeping him at the club until 2020.
 On 2 May 2019, Al-Absi captained Al-Taawoun in their first King Cup final against former club Al-Ittihad.
 He scored the equalizer in the 55th minute as Al-Taawoun won their first King Cup title.
 On 4 January 2020, Al-Absi missed a penalty in the penalty shoot-outs in the eventual loss against Al-Nassr in the 2019 Saudi Super Cup.

 On 26 January 2020, Al-Absi signed a three-year contract with Al-Ahli.
-He will join the club following the conclusion of the 2019–20 season.
+He joined the club following the conclusion of the 2019–20 season.

+On 9 June 2023, Al-Absi joined Al-Hazem on a free transfer.